“My friend is really good at talking”

-“So he can be our MC, he can just introduce some speakers and make us cut the cake, that’s pretty much it”
+“So he can be our MC, he can just introduce some speakers and make us cut the cake, right?”

 – Ummmm, not.

-Being at an MC at a wedding reception involves a lot more than that.
+Being an MC at a wedding reception involves so much more than that.

 MC needs to be constantly talking with the venue manager, staff, bridal party, guests, photographers, videographers, DJ and of course with the bride and groom to make sure everyone knows what’s going on, keep things to the schedule, be flexible and know what to do if there is (and usually is) delays and unexpected events.

 I have been to more wedding receptions than any of your guests and I know exactly how a wedding reception runs and how to stay on schedule.

 For a Japanese-English bilingual MCing, I can translate some of the speeches beforehand or on the day and interpret for guests as well.
-I am NAATI accredited so you can count on the qualitiy fo the translation.
+I am NAATI accredited translator.

 Sounds like a better idea?

 Please contact me so that we can start talking and I can give you some ideas and advise to help you plan the fun and memorable reception!